RPM Manual

 Replacement Files

-CMS sometimes issues mid-quarter replacement files to correct edit values.
-Operations need both quarterly updates and a lightweight path to ingest replacements.
+CMS sometimes issues mid-quarter replacement files to correct edits.
+Operations need both quarterly updates and a lightweight path to ingest replacements for PTP and MUE.

 Public vs Confidential Values